Last Updated on 12 November 2024 by Cycloscope

 Nagashima island

 And we’re on another island, Nagashima, it’s connected to the mainland by a bridge so we won’t take any more ferries.
-It’s almost dark, we see a shirne between rice fields and go check.
+It’s almost dark, we see a shrine between rice fields and go check.
 One of the most beautiful places we ever slept in.

 There is a huge tree, certainly very old, and then there is the statue of a god with a mushroom cap on whose shoulder is sleeping a little frog (the frog is real, and maybe even the mushroom god).

-Near the tent there is a huge mushroom, in the night Daniele dreams of a giant triceratops and wakes up startled, the mushroom is exploded and nearby many more small mushrooms have born.
+Near the tent there is a huge mushroom, in the night Daniele dreams of a giant triceratops and wakes up startled, the mushroom is exploded and nearby many more small mushrooms have been born.

-Seems that this island is populated by the weirdest Gods (Kami in Japanese), along the way we encounter: a giant penis, a family with a gorilla made of mussels shells, a lady with a beak and a baby with his beak too.
+Seems that this island is populated by the weirdest Gods (Kami in Japanese), along the way we encounter: a giant penis, a family with a gorilla made of mussels shells, a lady with a beak, and a baby with his beak too.

-We’re heading south, along the coast to Satsumasendai and than inland to Kagoshima, again they appear, cliffs, stacks, golden beaches, and public showers.
+We’re heading south, along the coast to Satsumasendai and then inland to Kagoshima, again they appear, cliffs, stacks, golden beaches, and public showers.
 Left the sea behind we sleep on the shore of a huge river where a guy does wheelies with his boat.

 Follow our budget travels